Lockheed F-104 Starfighter: Indo-Pakistani war of 1965

 On 7 September 1965, a Griffin F-104A flown by Flight Lt.
 Amjad Hussein Khan intercepted six Indian Dassault Mysteres which were attacking the Sargodha Airbase.
 While 5 of the Indian Mysteres managed to escape, a fierce dogfight ensued between Flight Lt.
 Amjad's F-104 & Squadron Ldr.
 Devaiah's Mystere.
 Amjad fired an AIM-9B but it missed and hit the ground so he switched to his M-61 cannon and after some attempts, managed to score several hits on Devaiah's Mystere.
 However, due to high-G maneuvering, Amjad's F-104 was forced into a low speed dogfight by a determined Devaiah (something which the F-104 performs badly in due to its poor low speed maneuverability and agility.)
 This forced Amjad to ram his F-104 into the Mystere.
 The mid-air collision resulted in both pilots losing control of their warplanes.
 While Flight Lt.
 Amjad managed to eject safely over Kot Nakka, the Indian pilot perished with his Mystere.
+Squadron Ldr.
+Devaiah was posthumously awarded the Maha Vir Chakra (India's second highest award for gallantry) for his actions during this engagement.

 On 13 September 1965, Middlecoat fired an AIM-9 at an IAF Canberra bomber during a night interception.
 An explosion was reported at around 4000 ft but confirmation was not possible.

 On 21 September 1965, Squadron Leader Jamal while flying a Griffin F-104A intercepted a high flying IAF English Electric Canberra at night and shot it down with an AIM-9 near Fazilka over Pakistani airspace.

-In total, Griffin F-104s flew 246 hours and 45 minutes during the 1965 war, 204 day sorties and 42 night missions.
+In total, Pakistani F-104s flew 246 hours and 45 minutes during the 1965 war, 204 day sorties and 42 night missions.